What are cryptojackers?

-There’s nothing sinister about cryptocurrencies; they are simply digital secured by cryptography.
-They can be earned by running software that does the automated bookkeeping necessary to keep these currencies going, verifying transactions.
+There’s nothing sinister about cryptocurrencies like Bitcoin, or Monero; they are simply digital currencies secured by cryptography.
+They can be purchased outright, or earned by mining, i.e., running software that does the automated bookkeeping necessary to keep these currencies going.
 Earnings vary depending on the number of transactions verified.
-So if someone siphons computing cycles from a large number of computers, there’s a lot of money to be made.
-It isn’t surprising then, that the unscrupulous are stealing bandwidth, power, and CPU cycles to make money.
+The more computing cycles are available to a would-be miner, the more money can be made.
+It isn’t surprising then, that the unscrupulous are stealing bandwidth, electricity, and CPU cycles to boost their earnings.

 There are, however, ways to avoid becoming a victim of these unscrupulous coin miners.

 How to protect yourself

 - Be alert to changes in your device’s behavior.
 Visitors to the Pirate Bay website, for example, were tipped off to the site owner’s cryptojacking when they noticed that their computer’s CPU load increased dramatically upon visiting the site.

 - Avoid adult themed websites; the Bleeping Computer recently reported that half of all cryptojacking scripts are to be found on pornography websites.
 Sites concerned with media piracy, or the darkweb should also be presumed risky as regards cryptojacking in particular and malware in general.

 - Use only known, trusted add-ons, plugins and apps.
 Before downloading check the following information: